stevejgordon/AspNetCoreDockerWorkshop/activities/08-Configuration.md

 }
 ```

+*NOTE: This will require a using statement for 'SampleApi.Configuration'.*

 7. Add a constructor to the SampleController accepting an `IOptions<MessagesConfiguration>` and store the object in a private read-only field.

+*NOTE: This will require a using statement for 'SampleApi.Configuration' and 'Microsoft.Extensions.Options'.*

 ``` csharp
 private readonly IOptions<MessagesConfiguration> _messagesConfig;